douglasgreen/outlines/computing/operating_systems/linux.md

 ### Community and Support in Linux

 One of the greatest strengths of Linux lies in its community.
 The Linux community is a diverse, global network of users, developers, and enthusiasts who contribute to the development, support, and dissemination of Linux and open-source software.
-Here\'s how you can engage with this community and find help and resources.
+Here's how you can engage with this community and find help and resources.

 #### Engaging with the Linux Community